-On February 13th, Silicon Halton invited me to speak at their meetup titled Lessons Learned from Tech Company Founders.
+Indellient has a great relationship with Silicon Halton who invited Indellient President Adam Caromicoli to speak at their meetup titled Lessons Learned from Tech Company Founders.
 Silicon Halton is a grassroots community and Social Enterprise dedicated to connecting and creating strong local relationships and business partnerships for hi-tech entrepreneurs and leaders.
-I was pleased to have the opportunity to share a few of the many lessons afforded by my 14-year role as Co-founder and Managing Partner of Indellient.
+Adam was pleased to have the opportunity to share a few of the many lessons afforded by his 14-year role as Co-founder and Managing Partner of Indellient.

 Here is some background on Indellient to get started